|

 quickly populate a building with spaces that match requirements.

-Editing Spaces Editing spaces
+Editing Spaces

-changed to L shaped, U Shaped or user defined shapes.
+can be changed to L shaped, U Shaped or user defined shapes.

 Select Edit Spaces on the pulldown above the list of spaces.